 Lithium Market Reports

-Bringing together SFA (Oxford)’s expertise in the lithium and cobalt markets, this quarterly price risk report is designed to aid investors and industry stakeholders to monitor and contextualise market impacting events.
-The rapidly evolving nature of government policy, electric vehicle (EV) roll-out plans, the battery industry value chain, and lithium and cobalt market players, requires detailed analysis and interpretation to provide the reader with information on the most up-to-date risks to metal markets and pricing.
+This quarterly price risk report is designed to aid investors and industry stakeholders to monitor and contextualise market impacting events.
+The rapidly evolving nature of government policy, electric vehicle (EV) roll-out plans, the battery industry value chain, and lithium market players requires detailed analysis and interpretation to provide the reader with information on the most up-to-date risks to metal markets and pricing.

 Who should read this Price Radar Report?

-- All industry stakeholders and new business entrants who need to keep abreast of the evolving influences on the lithium and cobalt markets and prices, including automotive and industrial end-users, battery industry players, mining companies and juniors, as well as recyclers.
+- All industry stakeholders and new business entrants who need to keep abreast of the evolving influences on the lithium market and price, including automotive and industrial end-users, battery industry players, mining companies and juniors, as well as recyclers.

 - Investors and financial institutions needing to understand and quantify the risks and opportunities in the industry, future costs of production and short- to medium-term prices.

-Released four times a year on a subscription basis, the Powertrain Metals Quarterly report will keep you abreast of rapidly evolving developments in the lithium and cobalt markets, providing you with a competitive edge.
+Released four times a year on a subscription basis, the Quarterly Lithium Market Report will keep you abreast of rapidly evolving developments in the lithium market, providing you with a competitive edge.

-The content of each market report will vary according to lithium and cobalt industry events and market developments, but will be tailored to incorporate an individual client’s specific strategic requirements.
+The content of each market report will vary according to industry events and market developments, but will be tailored to incorporate an individual client’s specific strategic requirements.
 Typically, the reports will include:

-- SFA (Oxford)’s three-year price forecast for lithium carbonate, lithium hydroxide and cobalt metal.
+- SFA (Oxford)’s five-year price forecast for lithium carbonate and battery-grade lithium hydroxide.

 - The impact of powertrain technology trends, specifically EV forecast risks including: global powertrain evolution and electrification, automaker announcements and implications for commodities, EU CO2 targets and opportunities for EVs, hybrid technology developments, China’s policies and the new energy vehicle (NEV) market, and US market risks.

-- Producer economics of primary lithium (LCE), lithium hydroxide and cobalt supply, including factors influencing cost inflation and exchange rate and volume impacts.
+- Producer economics of primary lithium (LCE) and lithium hydroxide operations, including factors influencing cost inflation and exchange rate and volume impacts.

-- Macroeconomic developments on supply-demand fundamentals and technology (global, US, EU and China).
+- Macroeconomic developments on supply-demand fundamentals and technology (Global with emphasis on US, EU and China - the three largest EV markets).

-- Comments on the political and socio-economic risks impacting on primary supply in politically sensitive producing regions.
+- Comments on the political and socio-economic risks impacting primary supply output over the outlook period.

-- Supporting data on lithium and cobalt: lithium supply by region, producer and operation, battery-grade lithium hydroxide by operation, lithium and lithium hydroxide supply from probable and possible projects, lithium demand by end-use, lithium EV demand by region, battery-grade lithium hydroxide demand by region, cobalt supply by region and from probable and possible projects, cobalt demand by end-use, and cobalt EV demand by region.
+- Supporting data: supply by region, producer and operation, battery-grade lithium hydroxide supply by operation, lithium and lithium hydroxide supply from probable and possible projects, lithium demand by end-use, lithium EV demand by region, battery-grade lithium hydroxide demand by region.

 Each report is supported by a conference call with SFA (Oxford)'s team of analysts, which will take place shortly after you receive the report.
-At that time, our team of analysts can answer any questions you may have about the powertrain metals outlook for the lithium, lithium hydroxide and cobalt markets.
+At that time, our team of analysts can answer any questions you may have about the outlook for the lithium and lithium hydroxide markets.

 The Lithium Market Report